 Study.com might be used as your complete homeschool curriculum for grades three through twelve, although I think it’s really best for students in grades six through twelve.
 Study.com is an entirely online, portable curriculum that can be accessed from a desktop or via a mobile app.
-Within the time limit of their subscription, students can complete courses and take assessments at a pace that suits them.
+Within the time limit of their subscription, a single student can complete courses and take assessments at a pace that suits them.

 There are three plans – basic, premium, and college accelerator.
 While Study.com is available to students in other types of schools, it has a separate page for their homeschool program.
 Whatever the educational setting, you still have these three plan options.